Marin-Kitagawa/SpaceOS/README.md

 11. If we don't have the assembly section at the back, then, it might damage the alignment.
 12. To get around it, we use the `times 512-($-$$) db 0` and $512\equiv 0\hspace{1mm}(\text{mod } 16)$
 13. We can align each section by using `ALIGN(x)` next to the label

+# Interrupt Descriptor Table
+1. This is similar to the Interrupt Vector Table (IVT)
+2. IVT is for the real mode while IDT is for the protected mode
+3. In `idt.c`, we need to create our own `memset` function because it is not available yet.
+4. More information can be found at [OSDEV - Interrupt Descriptor Table][https://wiki.osdev.org/Interrupt_Descriptor_Table]